chem330/chem330.github.io/nitrate/index.md

 ## Determination of Nitrate

-### SpectroVis Setup
+### SpectroVis Usage

 1. If you haven't already, download [Vernier Spectral Analysis](https://www.vernier.com/product/spectral-analysis/) and install it on your computer.
 1. Open the Spectral Analysis software and expand the **Absorbance** mode menu.
-From there, choose **Absorbance vs. Concentration (Beer's Law)**.
+From there, choose **Absorbance vs. Wavelength**.
 1. Allow the lamp to automatically warm up for 90 seconds (do not skip).
 1. When the 90 seconds has passed, insert a cuvette containing your blank (DI water) into the spectrometer and click **Finish Calibration**.
 (This step appears to set the integration time of the spectrophotometer -- it does not actually calibrate it or measure the sample.)
-1. After the previous step, a wizard will appear to choose the measurement wavelength.
-Place your high standard into the instrument and follow the on-screen instructions to choose the wavelength with the highest absorbance.
-Enter that wavelength into the "Selected Wavelength" box.  *If the wizard does not appear, click the settings icon in the top right of the software to access it.*
+1. Leave the spectrometer turned in and warming up while you complete "Sample Color Development" below.

 ### Sample Color Development

-The following procedure should be performed on each of your 6 calibration standards and each of your water samples.
+The following procedure should be performed on each of your 5 calibration standards and each of your water samples.

 1. Place 25 mL of each standard and sample into separate 50-mL beakers or Erlenmeyer flasks.
 2. Create a blank with 25 mL of deionized water.